Monthly Archive for June, 2007

 Nate’s partner, Fernando Bengoechea, is still among the missing.
 Fernando, an internationally acclaimed photographer, has had his work appear in major magazines including O, The Oprah Magazine.
 From celebrities, to gorgeous interiors, exotic locations and wonderful portraits of humanity, Fernando captured spirit and beauty.
 Fernando’s family recently released this statement:

 “Based on all of the information we have gathered and the search team’s extraordinary efforts, we still have not heard any word of Fernando.
 Therefore, it is with great sadness, we are forced to presume Fernando died in the tsunami.
 We believe everything that could be done has been.
 This is a difficult thing to say, comprehend and accept.
-We are sure there will always be a bit of hope in our hearts…He will be greatly missed…”
+We are sure there will always be a bit of hope in our heartsA?a??A?He will be greatly missedA?a??A?”

 3